magento/knowledge-base/src/troubleshooting/elasticsearch/elasticsuite-tracking-indices-causes-problems-with-elasticsearch.md

 ElasticSuite has a new feature that creates tracking indices.
 These tracking indices record which search terms are the most used, which terms generate the most turnover, and which terms are leading to a no results page so merchants can create synonyms to fix them.
 It does not appear to delete the tracking indices, so Elasticsearch runs out of resources and crashes.

 ## Solution

+### Upgrade your ElasticSuite version to be able to cleanup tracking indices periodically

+Once you have upgraded the ElasticSuite plugin to version > 2.8.0, you can configure a periodical cleaning of indices.

+Go to **Stores > Configuration > Tracking > Global Configuration > Retention Delay**

+The default retention period is 365 days.
+You can reduce it to 30 or 15 days.

+### Upgrade your ElasticSuite version to use monthly based indices instead of daily based indices

+Once you have upgraded the ElasticSuite plugin to version > 2.9.8 / 2.10.7, tracking indices will be monthly based.

+You can still reduce the retention period :

+Go to **Stores > Configuration > Tracking > Global Configuration > Retention Delay**

+The default retention period is 12 months (will generate 12 indices).
+You can reduce it to 3 or 6 months.

+### Use a cronjob to cleanup tracking indices data

 Create a cron job to delete the tracking indices.
 This command deletes indices created in the last month: